 Habitat and Care

 Juliis are undemanding and tolerate a range of initial water parameters.
-However, they are sensitive to poorly maintained tanks, especially those with dirty substrate and few water changes resulting in deteriorating water chemistry.
-Water can be slightly acidic to slightly alkaline, with soft to medium hard water hardness.
-It is important that water is well filtered and well oxygenated.
+However, they are sensitive to poorly maintained tanks, especially those with a dirty substrate and few water changes resulting in deteriorating water chemistry.
+Water can be slightly acidic to slightly alkaline, with soft to medium-hard water hardness.
+Water must be well-filtered and oxygenated.